England Reach Euro 2020 Quarters To End Germany Curse - UrduPoint

 Yet when the ball ran to Kane, he was too slow to apply the finishing touch as he rounded Neuer and Mats Hummels' tackle snuffed out the danger.

-Havertz's blistering half-volley forced a superb tip over from Pickford soon after the interval.
+Havertz's blistering half-volley forced a superb tip over from Pickford soon after the interval, but Southgate made a game-defining change when he sent on Jack Grealish for Bukayo Saka.

-It was Saka who made way when Southgate made his first change, sending on Jack Grealish in a game-defining moment.

 Grealish's presence immediately brought more energy to England and in the 75th minute they finally delivered the knockout blow.